4th Battalion Update – January 2014

-This period has been dominated by three major issues – The restructuring of the Reserves under Future Reserves 2020 (FR20); the introduction of the Recruiting Partnering Programme (RPP); and the uncertainty of Annual Camp in Spain and its cancellation.
+This period has been dominated by two issues – The restructuring of the Reserves under Future Reserves 2020 (FR20); the introduction of the Recruiting Partnering Programme (RPP).

 Operations and Training